pczerkas/kube-apps-httpcache/README.md

   type: ClusterIP
 ```

-An ingress points to the kube-httpcache service which cached
+An ingress points to the kube-apps-httpcache service which cached
 your backend service:

 ```